Parnit-Kaur/clothing-management-system/README.md

-# clothing-management-system
+# Clothing management system
 Clothing management system using c++
 This project has a presentation about the entire project.
 # About
-We can add, find, delete and edit the items in this project
+We can add, find, delete and edit the items using this project